 Problems and Proofing Behavior

 If your dog is making a lot of mistakes, such as jumping up or turning its head in the opposite direction, you may be moving ahead too quickly.
-Go back a step or two to when your dog was performing well, and start to slowly build back up to a full roll over.
+Go back a step or two to when your dog was performing well, and start to build back up to a full roll over slowly.

 Some dogs can be resistant to lying on their backs and showing their bellies.
 In this case, make sure your dog knows that training is just fun and games.
 If it enjoys belly rubs, scratch its belly, and click or praise and give a treat every time it offers you its belly.

 Be sure to keep your voice light and positive.
 Take a deep breath and relax.
 This can take time, but there's nothing to be stressed about.